vigna/epserde-rs/README.md

     <Vec<Data>>::mmap(&file, Flags::empty()).unwrap();
 assert_eq!(s, **u);
 ```
-If a structure is not zero-copy, vectors will be always deserialized into vectors.
+If a structure is not zero-copy, vectors of structures will be always
+deserialized into vectors.

 ## Example: Structures with parameters